Shynee1/DEVIOUS/README.md

 **Prerequisites:** M3ED ground truth and data files, Air-IO predictions, downloaded DEVIOUS-VO results

 1. Move **all** M3ED data and ground truth files into one folder.
-2. Edit the `data-root` attribute of the `m3ed_ekf.json` file to reflect the absolute location of the folder with the M3ED data.
+2. Edit the `data-root` attribute of `m3ed_ekf.json` with the location of the M3ED data folder.
 3. Move the `devious_output.pickle` file into a folder with the Air-IO and Air-IMU results.
-4. Edit the `dataset_root` attribute of the `m3ed_ekf.json` file to reflect the absolute location of the folder with the pickle data.
+4. Edit the `dataset_root` attribute of `m3ed_ekf.json` with the location of the pickle data folder.
 5. Run EKF fusion:
 ```bash
 python main.py ekf -d m3ed